s3rb31/Nethack.us-RobotMaze-RCE/README.md

-# Nethack.us-RobotMaze-RCE
+# Nethack.us-RobotMaze-RCE - this readme has be generated with the help of AI

 The main file you need to look at is 'solve_maze.py'

 ## What the script actually does

-This is an **automated maze-solver + buffer overflow exploit**.
+This is an **automated maze-solver + buffer overflow exploit**

-It connects to a remote server, completes a mini-game (maze), then uses a vulnerability to inject shellcode.
+It connects to a remote server, completes a mini-game (maze), then uses a vulnerability to inject shellcode

-The shellcode will then start a reverse shell and connect back to the attacker.
+The shellcode will then start a reverse shell and connect back to the attacker

-Once exploited, the attacker gains **remote command execution** on the target.
+Once exploited, the attacker gains **remote command execution** on the target

 # Script